kamalnour/adatastory/index.md

 ![Unemployment_age](assets/img/un_age.png)
 ![Unemployment_sex](assets/img/un_sex.png)

 Given these results, the next natural step is to generalize to an EU-wide scale, to understand how relevant safety needs related to employment were during covid times, and the answers lie in the time-series of unemployment rates across EU countries.
-Naively, plotting, regressing over the data and extracting coefficients should provide the key elements to infer the evolution of safety needs.
-For the remainder of this analysis, march 2020 is considered as the lockdown starting point.
-Identifying data as pre and post-lockdown allows us to conduct the study on unemployment data.
+A naive analysis should provide the key elements to infer the evolution of safety needs.
+Considering march 2020  as the lockdown starting point let's dive head-first into the data.

 #### Time-Series of Unemployment Rates per European Country
 ![C_1](assets/img/c1.png)